The Winner of our annual Award for a Series of art works is Huda Salha, a Palestinian-Canadian artist, for her series ‘Under The Sky’.

 Huda : "I have used art, not only to explore my internal landscape and reflect on my own position as a descendant of a dispossessed family.
 My personal work has therefore also expanded into a critical awareness of current dilemmas in the world around me, including questions of mapping, diaspora, and ongoing incidents of racial stereotyping.
 The collective migrations taking place in the past and today evoke my own memories and is evidence of how past history is constantly reconstructed in the present."

-Some of you reading this may not know why Palestine is so significant : In 1915, during the first world war, Britain made a promise to the Arab leaders that they could have an independent Arab State, including Palestine, if they supported the War efforts against the Ottomans who then ruled the Middle East.
-The Arab leaders agreed and gave their support - despite the people of Palestine suffering mass famine, plague and conflict - and the Ottoman Empire was defeated.
-In 1917 the British government, in behind-the scenes discussions with Zionist lobbyists and leaders, also agreed to give a homeland to the Jewish people who they saw as a 'lost race', needing to be returned to their ancient ‘homeland’ in the Middle East.
+Some of you reading this may not know why Palestine is so significant : In 1915, during the first world war, Britain made a promise to the Arab leaders that they could have an independent Arab State, including Palestine, if they supported the War against the Ottomans who until then ruled the Middle East, and oppressed the people, including the Palestinians.
+The Arab leaders agreed and gave their support - despite the people of Palestine suffering mass famine, plague and conflict - while they were helping to defeat the Ottoman Empire.
+However, in 1917 the British government, in behind-the scenes discussions with Zionist lobbyists and leaders, also agreed to give a homeland to the Jewish people who they saw as needing to be returned to an ancient (yet still-to-be-created) ‘homeland’ in the Middle East.

-Not only did the British government not fulfil its previous promise to the Palestinians but it also acted together with the Zionist leaders as if the indigenous Palestinian people were not already there and had no rights.
-Britain at that time had colonies all over the world and acted in its typically prejudiced and ignorant colonial way - with vast ignorance of the actualities of the Palestinian people and their obvious dependence on their land.
-In late 1917 this deal between Britain and the Zionists was expressed in the 'Balfour Agreement' which unleashed over a century of colonial oppression, dispossession and violence against the Palestinian people.
+Not only did the British government not fulfil its previous promise to the Palestinians but it also collaborated with the Zionist leaders to proceed as if the indigenous Palestinian people were not already in Palestine (they have been there since prehistory) and had no rights.
+Britain at that time had colonies all over the world and was acting in its typically prejudiced colonial way - with vast ignorance of the realities of the Palestinian people and disregarding their obvious dependence on their land.
+In late 1917 this deal between Britain and the Zionists was expressed in the 'Balfour Agreement' (a short letter) which set in train over a century of colonial oppression, dispossession and violence against the Palestinian people.
 Sadly, it continues to this day.
-Over the past 100 years Britain and the U.S.A. have been the primary supporters of the Israeli destruction of Palestine, in defiance of many UN Resolutions.
+Over the past 100 years Britain and the U.S.A. have been the primary supporters of Israel's destruction of Palestine, in defiance of many UN Resolutions.

 Huda Salha's Under The Sky